 Foundation Repairs – Underpinning

-Subsiding properties are becoming more common.
-This is due to new buildings and extensions being built on insufficient foundations or shallow footings on clay soil.
-We have developed a system which can stabilise the subsidence and in some cases lift the building back to its original level.
+Properties affected by subsidence are increasingly common.
+This can be due to new buildings and extensions being constructed on insufficient foundations, or with shallow footings on clay soil.
+ABC Anchor have developed a system which can stabilise the subsidence and, in some cases, lift the building back to its original level.

-The process involves digging around the outside of the failed foundation to expose the base of the concrete foundation.
+The process involves digging around the outside of the failed structure to expose the base of the concrete foundation.
 Pockets are then dug under the foundation at 0.8m-1m ctrs.
-Where the pockets have been dug, screw piles are installed to torques in excess of 3kNm.
-Piles need to be installed into stable ground.
+Where the pockets have been dug, screw piles are installed to torques in excess of 3kNm, with the piles being screwed down into stable ground.
 Jacking plates can then be fitted to the piles and lifted using hydraulic jacks.
-Once all of the piles are preloaded equally, the process is complete with the building stabilised and in some cases lifted back to original levels.
+Once all the piles are preloaded equally, the process is complete with the building stabilised and in some cases lifted back to original levels.
 Trenches are then backfilled with soil or type 1 if extra support is required.
+Repairing foundations using screw piles is not only quicker than traditional processes, but it also benefits from minimal noise and vibration.

 Can be hand installed for sites with limited access